The National State of the Assets Project

 Q: Who owns the data that is supplied by councils?

-• Councils - individual council data
+• Councils own their individual data

-• State & Territory LGAs - aggregated state data
+• State/Territory LGAs access aggregated state-level data

-• ALGA - aggregated national data
+• ALGA holds aggregated national-level data

 Q: Why is there data already in my council’s profile?